ecool50/FuseSOM/README.md

 <img src=inst/FuseSOM.png height="200">

-A correlation based multiview self organizing map for the characterization of cell types in IMC data.
+A correlation based `Multiview` Self Organizing Map for the characterization of cell types in `highly multiplexed in situ imaging cytometry assays` data.

 Overview
 --------

-**FuseSOM** provides a pipeline for the clustering of `Image Mass Cytometry (IMC)` data.
+**FuseSOM** provides a pipeline for the clustering of `highly multiplexed in situ imaging cytometry assays` data.
 This pipeline uses the `Self Organizing Map` architecture coupled with `Multiview` hierarchical clustering.
 We also provide functions for normalisation and estimation of the number of clusters.